captainrobbo/wikijstest/manuals/cms/distance-scoring.md

 <!-- TITLE: Training Manual - Scoring Tab -->

+The scoring tab can be used to set up scoring for points and categories across athletics meets and distance races, such as road and cross country.
 # Distance Scoring
 The *Distance Scoring* feature is used for running events, usually outside of the track, such as X-Country and road races.